 Former Secretary of Defense Donald Rumsfeld described the effectiveness of deterrence in a 2001 memo.
 “Universally available WMD technologies can be used to create ‘asymmetric’ responses that cannot defeat our forces, but can deny access to critical areas in Europe, the Middle East, and Asia.”
 He continued, explaining that “‘asymmetric’ approaches can limit our ability to apply military power.”

 Current Director of National Intelligence Dan Coats wrote in a 2008 op-ed that “An Islamic Republic of Iran with nuclear weapons capability would be strategically untenable,” citing its increased capacity for deterrence if Iran became a nuclear power.
-Rumsfeld and Coats both outline the tactical perks for smaller countries that promt them to acquire some sort of WMD.
+Rumsfeld and Coats both outline the tactical perks for smaller countries that prompt them to acquire some sort of WMD.

 One only needs to look to North Korea itself to understand their angle.
 After a nuclear test in January 2016, North Korea state media specifically invoked Iraq and Libya as historical rationalizations for their consistent pursuit of a nuclear weapon.